bcigamers/p300_unity_tool/README.md

 ## Getting Started

 The P300 Unity project was built around the idea of providing a flexible framework for game developers to integrate in the P300 BCI control scheme.
-To get started, you simply need to add the P300_Unity package to your game.
+To get started, you simply need to open the P300_unity_tool zip file in Unity.
 This includes all of the necessary back-end components requried for including a P300 control scheme.

 ### Prerequisites